Avinash0377/AI-wildfire-alert-system/README.md

 ---

-## 📸 Screenshots

-### Detection Dashboard
-The main interface provides:
-- Real-time video feed with fire detection overlays
-- Detection statistics showing total fires detected
-- Detailed detection log with timestamps and locations

-### Email Alert
+## How It Works

+1. **Video Input**: The system accepts either live webcam feed or uploaded video files
+2. **Frame Processing**: Each frame is resized and processed through the YOLOv11 model
+3. **Fire Detection**: The model identifies and segments fire regions in the frame
-When fire is detected, an email is automatically sent containing:
+4. **Alert Generation**: When fire is detected, an email alert is automatically sent with a snapshot
-- Subject: "Fire Detected"
-- Attachment: Snapshot of the detected fire
+5. **Logging**: All detections are logged with timestamps and location data

 ---

-## 🔧 Troubleshooting
+## Troubleshooting

 | Issue | Solution |
 |-------|----------|